marc-christian-schulze/structs4java/README.md

   char     name[64];     // default charset is UTF-8
   Date     birth;
   float    grades[10];
-  // Student*    next;  // Pointers are not supported by Structs4Java }
+  // Student*    next;  // Pointers are not supported by Structs4Java ...
+}

+// ... but if they are stored just in a sequence: struct FileWithStudents {
+  Student students[];
+}
 ```